Touring the Heartland: Cook’s Bison Ranch in Wolcottville, Indiana

 Cook’s Bison Ranch offers open tours on most Tuesdays, Wednesdays and Saturdays 10:00 am to 3:00 pm.
 Open tours are offered from Memorial Day weekend through Labor Day weekend.

-Their Open Tours do not require a reservation or minimum number of people however, we recommend to call ahead to insure availability.
+Their Open Tours do not require a reservation or a minimum number of people however, we recommend calling ahead to ensure availability.
 Sometimes, they may be closed for private tours or events and major holidays.
 Cook’s Bison Ranch is closed most Sundays but may accommodate a scheduled group reservation.

 The Ranch also offers live musical entertainment, party and special event packages for groups of 20+.
 Visit www.cooksbisonranch.com for more information.

 So, if you’re attending one of the Heartland Rally’s up in Goshen or if you’re in the Elkhart, Indiana, area, this is something you really should go to.
 You and your family will appreciate this awesome experience and learn about these beautiful and amazing animals.